Contact Us for a Free Consultation (213) 542-0979

 For example, at a preliminary hearing in a felony criminal case in Los Angeles, witnesses — even material witnesses — don't have to come to the preliminary hearing.
 The prosecutor can use the detective to testify to what those witnesses told the detective or use police officers to testify to what those witnesses said.

-We want the jury to see what the witness looks like, listen to them testify face-to-face and of course, be able to cross-examine them and see how they react to certain questions.
+We want the jury to see what the witness looks like, listen to them testify face-to-face, and, of course, be able to cross-examine them and see how they react to certain questions.
 There are certain things witnesses do.
-I hear all the time when I do jury trials, we looked at that witness.
-We didn't believe a word that the said.
+I hear all the time when I do jury trials we look at that witness.
+We didn't believe a word that they said.

-So, the bottom line is we, as a defense community, have to continue to fight to make sure our clients have the right to face their accusers, and as the prosecutors and judges try to short circuit this right and try to get around it, we have to fight them at every single turn.
+Therefore, it is our collective responsibility, as a defense community, to continue this fight.
+We must ensure that our clients have the right to face their accusers.
+As prosecutors and judges attempt to circumvent this right, we must stand firm and fight them at every single turn.

 About the Author